mkempe/enpoop/README.md

 MIT License

-Enpoop is released under the MIT license.
+“enpoop” is released under the MIT license.

-See `COPYING`.
+See “COPYING”.